QM Peer Reviewer

 There are four types of reviews: a self-review, where one reviews one’s own course; an formal review as part of the online course training-development-review cycle, an informal course review solicited by a MSMC faculty member; and, an official review, where courses are recognized by Quality Matters upon meeting QM rubric standards.

 MSMC awards professional development grants to cover the QM registration fee so that experienced online instructors and Chairpersons-Deans can obtain peer reviewer certification.
 Upon certification, the peer reviewer can serve on official QM review.
-If you are interested in becoming a QM certified peer reviewer, please contact Kristen Dellasala, Director of Online Learning at Kristen.Dellasala@msmc.edu.
+If you are interested in becoming a QM certified peer reviewer, please contact Kristen Dellasala, Director of Digital Learning and Instructional Design Services at Kristen.Dellasala@msmc.edu.

 Below is a list of MSMC faculty who currently serve as Quality Matters certified peer reviewers:

 - Dr. Ed Teall, Professor of Philosophy

 - Dr. Vicki Caruana, Associate Professor of Education